Raagh/angular-karma_test-explorer/README.md

 - Reload tests manually by the reload button in the UI.
 - Run all tests together, run set of tests, run single test and see results in the UI.
 - Shows a failed test's log when the test is selected in the explorer.
-- Debug tests.
-- Cancel current run.
-(READ NOTES AT THE END ABOUT THIS FEATURE).
+- Block during test execution.
+- Debug tests (Please read the [official documentation for this extension](DOCUMENTATION.md)).
+- Cancel current run (Please read the [official documentation for this extension](DOCUMENTATION.md)).
 - Supports Angular CLI projects.
 - Supports standalone karma (specify "Karma" as projectType).
 - Supports non CLI Angular projects (specify "Angular" as projectType).